trek-view/basecamp/_posts/2023-02-17-building-street-view-alternative-for-the-outdoors-part-1.md

 * `id`; the user ID obtained at last step (for trekviewhq = 101176865463974)
 * `first`; the number of items (`nodes`) to be returned (I think) -- the Mapillary web app uses `50`
-* `after`; seems to be some sort of ID but no idea for what -- for example, when scrolling to load more results in the sidebar, a request was made with the value for this variable `AQHRAAK9wQE4i9s139Bh_DJev3-CV-L_o9SmWd6lHElM3SI2-BW5djTqY-dphpwUdoskjd_4nBTCS58-oz6ni8RSbA`
+* `after`; seems to refer to the `end_cursor` returned in the response, allowing for pagination
-* `hide_after`: I'm guessing this is for the UI to prompt how many results should be printed in the sidebar at anytime (e.g only show 14 results each time)
+* `hide_after`: I'm guessing this is for the UI to prompt how many results should be printed in the sidebar at anytime (e.g only show 14 results each time -- but load 50)

 ```json
 "data": {